MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

 4. Wait for the image to be generated - a hyperlink will be displayed in the terminal pane.
 Then select the hyperlink to open a new browser tab and review the image that was generated.

+   > **TIP**: If the app can't find the header, wait a minute and try again.
+Newly deployed resources can take up to 5 minutes to become available.

-5. Close the browser tab containing the generated image and re-run the app to generate a new image with a different prompt.
+6. Close the browser tab containing the generated image and re-run the app to generate a new image with a different prompt.

 ## Clean up